JuliaLang/Pkg.jl/docs/src/toml-files.md

 Test = "8dfed614-e22c-5e08-85e1-65c5234f0b40"
 ```

-Typically it is not needed to manually add entries to the `[deps]` section, this is instead
+Typically it is not needed to manually add entries to the `[deps]` section; this is instead
 handled by Pkg operations such as `add`.